RKrokson/azure-general/arc-win-esu/README.md

 1. Pay as you Go (PAYG) billing - You previously paid for ESU 1 year at a time.
 If you decommissioned or upgraded the server after 3 months you were stuck with the fixed cost of 12 months.
 Arc ESU enables monthly billing.
 Now when you decommission or upgrade a server after 3 months you can stop billing to reduce your ESU costs.
     * This depends on how you license with ESU.
 More on that in the next section.
 2. License flexibility - With traditional VL ESU there is a requirement to match ESU licensing to Windows OS licensing.
 This is not a requirement for Arc ESU.
 This allows you to purchase ESU for a subset of your virtual machines instead of licensing the entire hypervisor host.
-This could lead to substanial cost savings when paired with PAYG pricing and a strategy for removing 2012 from the environment.
+This could lead to substantial cost savings when paired with PAYG pricing and a strategy for removing 2012 from the environment.
 More on this in the next section.
 3. Azure Billing - The monthly Arc ESU costs are billed against your Azure subscription.
 This allows you to monitor your ESU spend and work with your application teams to optimize their cloud spend (showback/chargeback).
 It also counts towards your Microsoft Azure Consumption Commitment (MACC).

 ### Additional resources: